 The Joy House ministry was born in the hearts of Steve and Wendy Lowe and Rick and Mary Bell in the ’90s while they were working with teens through a local church in North Georgia.
 The Lord blessed them to share their lives with troubled and hurting teens and through this experience they came to realize that so many of them needed more than what could be offered through their positions in the church.

-Therefore, they began to pray for the Lord to confirm this call, by bringing alongside of them, other key community leaders who could aid in bringing this vision to reality.
-The Lord faithfully provided and this group met as the first board in December of 2000.
-There was no money, no staff, and no facility.
-The Lord moved in a mighty way over the next several months and their doors and hearts were opened to the first teen and family in July 2001.
-This journey began in a leased facility on the south end of Jasper.
+After discovering other successful Christian residential programs that were working to restore teens and families, they felt that the Lord was calling them to begin a similar ministry here in North Georgia along the 575/515 corridor, realizing this was a task that only God could accomplish.
+The Lord confirmed this calling by bringing alongside them other key community leaders who could aid in bringing this vision to reality.
+This group met as the first board in December of 2000.
+The Lord moved in a mighty way over the next several months and their doors and hearts were opened to the first teen and family in July 2001 in a leased facility in Pickens County.

 The vision from the beginning was to have a campus that would allow the Joy House to serve 40 to 50 teens and families.
 In 2005 the Lord provided the debt-free purchase of nearly 30 acres for a campus nestled in the foothills of the mountains in Jasper, Georgia.
 In 2006 the existing home on the property was renovated, boy’s houseparents were hired, and in 2006 the boy’s home opened on the purchased campus.